I love writing about a wide variety of things, from the fascinating to the absurd.

 Engine Sound Generator

 In fact, you can make your dinky sound like something more, from exotic to luxury to just BIG.
-You can even pick the sound rally cars, formula one racers, and other engine sounds.
+You can even pick the sound of rally cars, Formula 1 racers, and other engine sounds.

 Consider putting one of these on your electric car (because those are WAY too quiet).